 There’s no other activity that gives you that total-body workout as much as an hour of swimming does.
 From toddlers to seniors, it’s an activity enjoyed by all.
-The summers have already begun and everyone wants to cool off with a dip in the pool.
+The summers have already begun, and everyone wants to cool off with a dip in the pool.

 Aaron Barriga is the online marketing manager for Insight Vision Center.
 With a knack for understanding medical procedures, and an interest in eye and vision health, Aaron loves to share what he knows and what he learns.
 He blogs to inform readers about the latest eye care technology and other topics related to eye care, especially LASIK.